UR91K/studio_project_manager/README.md

     - Length (bars)
     - Plugins used
     - Samples used
+    - Key + scale
+    - Estimated duration
 - Check which plugins are missing in a project
+- Efficient 5NF database for storing project information
+- FTS5 fuzzy searching across all project data

 ### Coming very soon - high priority
-- Extract Key + scale, time duration,
-- Efficient 5NF database for storing project information
-- Fast, fuzzy searching across all project data
 - GUI with a search bar, user-friendly database viewer, and ability to add folders, etc.

 ### Planned - lower priority